simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   It is possible to switch back via the `sharedkey_algorithm`.
   Note however that CBC is vulnerable to the Padding oracle attack.
 - All support for the Shibboleth 1.3 / SAML 1.1 protocol has been removed.
-- Unsolicited responses are denied by default.
-If you need this functionality, it can be enabled by setting `enable.saml20-unsolicited` to `true`.
+- Unsolicited responses can denied by disabling it by setting `enable.saml20-unsolicited` to `false`.

 Configuration changes
 ---------------------